Motor Fuels Frequently Asked Questions

 - Fixed tax of 3.8 cents per gallon and 8.0 cents per gallon (effective January 2016);

-- Variable portion (2.5 cents per gallon for January 2016 through June 2016), which is determined by multiplying a variable percentage rate by the base cost of fuel purchased by the State of Nebraska
+- Variable portion (2.5 cents per gallon for July 2016 through December 2016), which is determined by multiplying a variable percentage rate by the base cost of fuel purchased by the State of Nebraska.

 Is there less motor fuels tax on blended products such as gasohol or biodiesel?

 No. Gasohol and biodiesel are taxed at the same rate as gasoline and undyed diesel.

 Is diesel exhaust fluid (DEF) subject to Nebraska motor fuels tax?

 No. DEF is not blended into fuel or consumed in a vehicle’s engine, and is exempt from Nebraska motor fuels tax.

 Is propane used in a propane injection system subject to Nebraska motor fuels tax?

 Yes.
 When propane is either blended into fuel or injected into the engine of a motor vehicle, it is subject to Nebraska motor fuels tax.

 How is a gallon equivalent of compressed natural gas (CNG) or liquefied natural gas (LNG) determined?